Warisan, BN straight fight in Kimanis by-election | Borneo Post Online

 Warisan, which helms the state government in Sabah, is allied to Pakatan Harapan (PH).
 Umno-led BN was defeated by PH in the 14th general election (GE14) in May 2018 after being in power in the country since independence.

-Returning officer, Jupari @Jupry Etok, who is also Beaufort district officer, announced the names of the candidates at Dewan Datuk Seri Panglima Mohd Dun Banir here, which served as the nomination centre, at 10.25 am today, following close of nominations at 10 am.

-The by-election has been necessitated by the Election Court’s nullification on Aug 16, 2019, of former MP Datuk Seri Anifah Aman’s win in Kimanis in the 14th General Election in May 2018.
+The by-election has been necessitated by the Election Court’s nullification on Aug 16, 2019, of former MP Datuk Seri Anifah Aman’s win in Kimanis in GE14.

 Anifah, who won the seat on a BN ticket, quit UMNO in September 2018 to become an independent MP.
 He held the seat for 20 years after winning it for the first time in 1999.